UT-Austin-RPL/sirius-fleet/README.md

 Create symlinks for the data so that the human-in-the-loop data will be saved at `~/robocasa-hitl` and `~/mutex-hitl`:

 ```
-ln -s $HITL_ROBOCASA_DATASET_PATH ~/robocasa_hitl
+ln -s $HITL_ROBOCASA_DATASET_PATH ~/robocasa-hitl
-ln -s $HITL_MUTEX_DATASET_PATH ~/mutex_hitl
+ln -s $HITL_MUTEX_DATASET_PATH ~/mutex-hitl
 ```

 ### Training Sirius-Fleet

 #### World Model

 We suggest that you use the config generation script to generate a json file that is customized to the environments and corresponding datasets.
-It also allows you specify different hyperparameters using the flags, and also sweep different hyperparameter options.
+It also allows you to specify different hyperparameters using the flags, and also sweep different hyperparameter options.
 See `gen_config_world_model.py` and `../helper.py` for details.

 ##### Robocasa:
 ```